trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 published during a given commitment period and applied on the state of a parent commitment leads to a given new state by performing a given number of execution steps of the PVM.
 Execution steps are called **ticks** in the smart rollups terminology.
-A commitment must be published on the layer 1 after each commitment period to have the rollup progress.
+A commitment must be published on layer 1 after each commitment period to have the rollup progress.
 A commitment is always based on a parent commitment (except for the genesis commitment that is automatically published at origination time).